 Prerequisites.
 Math 132

 Text.
-The lectures will follow Steven J. Leon, Linear Algebra with Applications, sixth edition, Prentice Hall, 2002.
+The lectures will follow Lay, Linear Algebra and its Applications, fifth edition, Pearson, 2016.

 Computing.
-Students are encouraged to use MATLAB and the computers available in the Arts and Sciences Computing Center for both symbolic and numerical computations.
+Students are encouraged to use computers for both symbolic and numerical computations.

 Octave and MATLAB are two very similar computer applications for matrix algebra calculations.
 They use the same language and perform the same functions.